Aloy was love on the first sight!

 So finally, we made the next making of video, this time about the wig including a make up test as well as creating the mask.

-Well, and just when I wanted to try the full costume on I noticed I lost 10 kilos (22 pounds) in total and now my breastplate didn’t fit anymore, the belts around my legs need to be adjusted and my pants were far too wide.
-I was fit and it shape like Aloy, but as the same time my weight loss gave me some extra trouble and forced me to change several costume pieces.
+Well, and just when I wanted to try the full costume on I noticed I lost 10 kilos (22 pounds) in total.
+Now my breastplate didn’t fit anymore, the belts around my legs need to be adjusted and my pants were far too wide.
+I was fit and in shape like Aloy.
+However, at the same time my weight loss gave me some extra trouble and forced me to change several costume pieces.

 So I spent more time to make some major adjustments here and there.. and FINALLY I tried the whole costume on the very first time!

 As you can see in the dressing up video, Aloy’s Shadow Stalwart armor turned out very functional and comfortable!
-Everything was nicely attached, the costume moved naturally, was well balanced and it was very easy to get in and out.
-After 14 years of cosplay, Aloy the one costume which included all the knowledge and experience Benni and I gained in the past and it was absolutely showing.
+Everything was nicely attached, the costume moved naturally and was well balanced.
+In addition, was very easy to get in and out.
+After 14 years of cosplay, Aloy is the one costume which included all the knowledge and experience Benni and I gained in the past.
 Being our biggest challenge, the costume turned out just as I wanted and we were really proud.
 Well… there was just one little problem.

 Wearing 240 3D printed, laser cut and molded armor pieces in addition with plenty of layers of vinyl and faux leather made the Shadow Stalwart armor quite heavy.
 Around 10 kilos or 22 pounds to be precise – exact the same amount I actually lost during my work out!
 OH THE IRONY!
 While the costume was very comfortable and sat perfectly, it was pretty exhausting to wear it.
 No wonder that Aloy is so fit!
 She climbs and swims in this gear!